 If we cannot handle the small things between us, how will we be able to handle the big things?
 Learning how to address these smaller hurts or breaks in trust, can help us learn the basic skills we need to address larger harms.
 It can also help to reduce and prevent larger forms of harm and violence (e.g. hurt becoming conflict, conflict becoming harm, harm becoming violence).
 For example, if you cannot have a direct conversation with your friend about how they hurt your feelings or the toxic language your roommate used, then how will you be able to respond effectively to sexual violence or abuse in your community or family?

-As I say in the Apology Lab, “this is a lab about how you can apologize better, not how someone else can apologize better to you.”
-While I know that we have all received terrible apologies and have people in our lives who need to learn how to apologize better, this is a chance for you to reflect on your own accountability, not someone else’s.
+This is about how you can apologize better, not how someone else can apologize better to you.
+While I am sure that we have all received terrible apologies and have people in our lives who need to learn how to apologize better, this is a chance for you to reflect on your own accountability, not someone else’s.
 As you read this, I encourage you to think about who you need to apologize to, rather than who needs to apologize to you because we all have people we need to apologize and make amends to.
 We all have work to do and we can all be part of helping to build a culture of accountability in our relationships and communities.

-This write-up came out of a four-hour lab that only began to scratch the surface of the world of apologizing and the landscape of accountability.
-There is much from the Lab that is not included here such as ‘what not to do,’ practices, ‘things to consider’ and going more in-depth information about all the information written in this write-up.
-In the Lab we also offer examples of apologies, with our main example being an apology that I made.
+What is written here only begins to scratch the surface of the world of apologizing and the landscape of accountability.
+There are many things from my How to Give a Genuine Apology training that are not included here such as ‘what not to do,’ practices, ‘things to consider’ and going more in to depth about all that is written here.
+I also offer examples of apologies, with the main example being an apology that I made.
 I do this because we cannot ask others to do what we are unwilling to do and we must be willing to practice the things we believe in.
 These are the basics of integrity.

-The Apology Lab is part of our on-going work to build the skills we need for transformative justice (TJ).
+Learning how to apologize well is part of the on-going work to build the skills we need for transformative justice (TJ).

 SETTING THE CONTEXT: ACCOUNTABILITY